 What kinds of convictions cannot be sealed?

-For a full list, you should consult our two-page guide, “Can I Seal My Criminal Record?”
+R.C.
+2953.36 lists types of offenses that cannot be sealed.
+You can also consult our two-page guide, “Can I Seal My Criminal Record?”
 Some of the common types of convictions that cannot be sealed are first- and second-degree felonies (“F1s” and “F2s”); traffic offenses (except as provided in R.C.
 2953.61); and certain offenses of violence or sex offenses.
-Whether your particular conviction is sealable can be complicated, though, so we advise consulting with a trained attorney.
+Whether your particular conviction is sealable—and, separately, whether you are eligible for sealing—can be complicated, though, so we advise consulting with a trained attorney.

 What if I have criminal charges pending against me?

 You are not eligible to seal a record if you have any “pending” criminal cases—for example, if you are currently facing criminal charges.
-How far this rule extends into things like probation and unpaid fines in other cases is open to debate.
+How far this rule extends into things like probation and unpaid fines in other cases is open to debate and may vary based on where in Ohio you live.
 However, you will likely increase your chances of success by resolving all matters, such as any unpaid fines, probation, or outstanding warrants in all other cases before applying to seal a record.

 When can I apply to seal a particular record of conviction?

 You must wait a certain amount of time after “final discharge” from a conviction before you can apply for that particular record to be sealed.
 A case has reached final discharge when you have completed all obligations in the sentence, including any jail or prison sentence, probation or parole, and restitution or fines.
-The time to wait after final discharge varies based on the type of conviction and number of relevant convictions you have:
+For several years, the time to wait after final discharge has varied based on the type of conviction and number of relevant convictions: